 Christmas is the season of goodwill to everyone.
-However, unless you intend to extent that festive generosity to your local criminal fraternity, it’s also the time of year when you should be extra-vigilant with your home security and protect yourself against holiday crimes.
+However, unless you intend to extend that festive generosity to your local criminal fraternity, it’s also the time of year when you should be extra-vigilant with your home security and protect yourself against holiday crimes.

-Consider these tips this holiday season to keep your property and gifts safe:
+Consider these tips to keep yourself, your property and gifts safe this Christmas: